sitture/aura/docs/content/index.md

 ## What is gauge-requests?

 A simple library of **pre-defined steps** for running API Tests within a [Gauge-Java](https://github.com/getgauge/gauge-java) based project without having to write any code.

+## Who should use this library?

+* New Gauge users looking to test their API-based applications with clear & concisely described scenarios of http requests.
+* Existing Gauge users who are testing the front-end applications with Selenium (or similar) frameworks but would like to just verify the response of webpages without having to implement the step implementations.

 ## Standout Features